internalfx/rethinkdbfs-spec/README.md

 If a driver determines that it should create the indexes, it MUST raise an error if the attempt to create the indexes fails.

-Drivers MUST create the indexes in foreground mode.
+Drivers MUST wait for the index to finish building before writing.

 # File Upload